Sickle cell disease

 The main symptoms of sickle cell disease are:

-- painful episodes called sickle cell crises, which can be very severe and last up to a week
+- painful episodes called sickle cell crises, which can be very severe and last for days or weeks

 - an increased risk of serious infections